 1. Watch videos of animated poems in Spanish or children reciting poems on YouTube by searching poemas infantiles.
 Here are a few to get you started:

-2. Teach counting-out rhymes, also called choosing rhymes.
+3. Teach counting-out rhymes, also called choosing rhymes.
 They are short poems in Spanish with rhyme and rhythm, and kids can use them as they play.
-These posts are about the rhyme Cinco ratoncitos and two rhymes with numbers.
+Here are a dozen of our favorite Spanish Choosing Rhymes for Learning Language.